UniversalDependencies/docs/treebanks/es_gsd/index.md

 <ul>
   <li>Cnd
     <ul>
-      <li>AUX-Fin: podría, habría, podrían, sería, debería, deberían, habrían, serían, tendría, estaría</li>
+      <li>AUX-Fin: sería, podría, habría, podrían, debería, serían, deberían, habrían, estaría, tendría</li>
-      <li>VERB-Fin: sería, tendría, gustaría, serían, haría, varían, varía, conseguiría, estaría, volvería</li>
+      <li>VERB-Fin: tendría, gustaría, haría, volvería, sería, varían, varía, conseguiría, llegaría, serían</li>
     </ul>
   </li>
 </ul>